fbpx

 ACSM vs NASM - textbooks for ACSM and NASM on table with exam scantron sheet between them with a sharpie - which test is harder

-The NASM CPT and ACSM CPT exams are tough exams, no question; the pass rates come in around 70% or less for both organizations.
+The NASM CPT and ACSM CPT exams are tough exams, no question; the pass rates come in around 69% for ACSM and 79% for NASM

 These exams are passable with enough prep and should not be too challenging for new test-takers that thoroughly prepare.
 Factor in that they are both multiple-choice exams.
 It can be a good idea to find ACSM CPT practice questions and NASM certification test questions.